Skip to main content

 Daily protein

 2.0-2.2 g/kg every day.
 Higher end during heavy training blocks or recomposition; lower during easier weeks.
-Roberts 2023 hybrid review.
+Consistent with ISSN protein guidance for concurrent training.

 carbs_endurance_day